gui-ben/Projects/README.md

 This was the final project for the 2014 intensive winter course "Big Data Architecture: Compute, Storage, Networking challenges" done at UBA.
 The topic was visual exploration of Big Data.
 I decided to analize the final match of the 2014 FIFA World Cup by using the data from the match that FIFA released on its website.

 FIFA offered, among other thigs, tables of the ball passes distribution of Argentina and Germany.
 Using that data, I made graphs for both teams using each player as a node in a network and each pass as an edge connecting nodes.
 I then distributed the nodes reflecting the position of each player on the pitch and used the thickness of the arrows to represent the number of passes between nodes.
-This network-based analysis of a game allow for a quantifiable representation of the style of each team, identifies key players and highlights potential weaknesses.
+This network-based analysis of a game allowed for a quantifiable representation of the style of each team, identified key players and highlighted potential weaknesses.

 ---